Special macroscopic modes and hypocoercivity: Examples and remarks

 \begin{ack} The authors warmly thank L.~Desvillettes, S.~V\~u Ng\d{o}c, C.~Cheverry and M.~Ro\-drigues for fruitful discussions and remarks which led to the observations of Appendices~\ref{ssec:B4} and~\ref{ssec:fullnl}. \end{ack}

 \begin{funding} KC and JD have been partially supported by the Project EFI (ANR-17-CE40-0030).
+FH benefits from the support of the France 2030 framework programme, through the Centre Henri Lebesgue Mathematical Center.
 CM is partially supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme MAFRAN (grant agreement No. 726386). \end{funding}